dprint/dprint/docs/overview.md

 This is an enum that signals information to the printer.

-* NewLine - Signal that a new line should occur based on the printer settings.
+* `NewLine` - Signal that a new line should occur based on the printer settings.
-* PossibleNewLine - Signal that the current location could be a newline when exceeding the line width.
+* `PossibleNewLine` - Signal that the current location could be a newline when exceeding the line width.
-* SpaceOrNewLine - Signal that the current location should be a space, but could be a newline if exceeding the line width.
+* `SpaceOrNewLine` - Signal that the current location should be a space, but could be a newline if exceeding the line width.
-* ExpectNewLine - Expect the next character to be a newline.
+* `ExpectNewLine` - Expect the next character to be a newline.
 If it's not, force a newline.
+This is useful to use at the end of single line comments in JS, for example.
-* StartIndent - Signal the start of a section that should be indented.
+* `StartIndent` - Signal the start of a section that should be indented.
-* FinishIndent - Signal the end of a section that should be indented.
+* `FinishIndent` - Signal the end of a section that should be indented.
-* StartNewLineGroup - Signal the start of a group of print items that have a lower precedence for being broken up with a newline for exceeding the line width.
+* `StartNewLineGroup` - Signal the start of a group of print items that have a lower precedence for being broken up with a newline for exceeding the line width.
-* FinishNewLineGroup - Signal the end of a newline group.
+* `FinishNewLineGroup` - Signal the end of a newline group.
-* SingleIndent - Signal that a single indent should occur based on the printer settings (ex. prints a tab when using tabs).
+* `SingleIndent` - Signal that a single indent should occur based on the printer settings (ex. prints a tab when using tabs).
-* StartIgnoringIndent - Signal to the printer that it should stop using indentation.
+* `StartIgnoringIndent` - Signal to the printer that it should stop using indentation.
-* FinishIgnoringIndent - Signal to the printer that it should start using indentation again.
+* `FinishIgnoringIndent` - Signal to the printer that it should start using indentation again.

 ## Printer